ehazlett/docker-havok/readme.md

 # Knowns

-* Occaisonally the initial connection to vulcan will timeout.
-Simply re-try the request.

 * I develop in containers and sometimes I have to restart Havok to get it to see the Docker events.
 This does not happen when ran from the host.